 With a commitment to offering a true Vietnamese experience, the brainchild behind Zannier Hotels, Arnaud Zannier spent several months travelling around the country, learning about the different ways of life, local customs and traditional construction techniques before adapting them for Zannier Hotels Bãi San Hô.
 Natural local materials such as wood, stone, bamboo and thatch form an integral part of the overall aesthetic, with artefacts accumulated from antique market and shops around South East Asia, adding to the resort’s sense of belonging.

-Inspiration for each of the three villa types – Paddy Field, Hill Pool and Beach Pool – is rooted in the Vietnamese tradition of architecture as an art form.
+Inspiration for each of the four villa types – Paddy Field, Hill Poo, Beach Pool and Grand Bay Pool – is rooted in the Vietnamese tradition of architecture as an art form.
 A modern reinterpretation of the traditional abodes typically found in Vietnam’s tribal cultures, the villas have been ecologically built using age-old techniques to authentically replicate different architectural styles, whilst offering a more contemporary way of living.
 The pared-down interiors feature natural colours and textures, with a collection of Vietnamese paintings and silk prints gracing the walls.
 Soft furnishings incorporate traditional materials such as raw silk, woven rattan and hessian, whilst the elegant furniture is cleverly handcrafted from reclaimed wood and bamboo.

 Bà Hai not only provides an authentic culinary journey through Vietnam but is a breathtaking architectural masterpiece.
 Overlooking rice fields, the impressive 12-metre high building is a tribute to the beautiful architecture of the communal houses found in Bahnar villages.
 One of the most iconic sights of Vietnam’s Central Highlands, the towering communal houses sit at the heart of every village and can reach up to 30 metres in height.
 A place where locals can meet, solve disputes and host ceremonies and festivities; it plays an important role in village life.